GZGavinZhao/solus-grocery-store/README.md

 [prateekmedia's work](https://github.com/prateekmedia/Solus-3rdParty).
 A big shout-out to you if you're seeing this :)

+This repository is an actual repository (i.e. the packages are built and uploaded to the cloud where they will get indexed in a cloud function and uploaded into a storage bucket), unlike previous attempts that used GitHub as a storage and required manual indexing.
+For more info on how this repository is architectured entirely on the cloud, please see the [Architecture](#architecture) section.

 I typically update these packages once a month, and will work on some aesthetic improvements later.

-I just learned how to more formally package using `solbuild`, and will try to do some re-builds when I have time.
+I just learned how to more formally package using `solbuild`, and will try to do some more re-builds when I have time.

 Notable packages includes:

 - cascadia-code
 - trezor-bridge
 - microsoft-edge
-- mold
 - netease-cloud-music-gtk

 ## Disclaimer